Xoneris/Helldivers2-randomizer/README.md

 - You can toggle an option that your random results will only include either one and/or one support weapon.
   - Known bug: in 1% of cases or so the randomizer will still give you 2 backpack or support weapons.

+## Changelog

+- 23.April - Added basic functionality for randomizing primaries, secondaries and grenades.
+Currently no options for filtering or selecting which ones though.

 ## Credits

 Stratagem Icons by: [nvigneux](https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg?tab=readme-ov-file)